TalkingQuickly/talkingquickly.github.io/_drafts/2016-06-13-setting-up-a-vps-for-rails-with-chef-zero-knife-zero.md

 Shows the similarity to working with bundler.
 We have cookbooks for system components such as `memcached` & `postgresql`.
 Also like bundler, we can define constraints as to which versions should be installed.
 When we install cookbooks, a `Berksfile.lock` is created which captures the entire dependancy tree so we can be certain we always end up with the same versions.

-The use of `berks vendor` ensures we have the correct cookbooks available in the folder `berks-cookbooks` which is the source location specified in `knife.rb`.
+The use of `berks vendor` ensures we have the correct cookbooks available in the folder `berks-cookbooks` which is the location specified in `knife.rb` to read cookbooks from.

-In practice our `knife.rb` file takes care of automatically runnings `berks vendor` when needed.
-Knife is the command line tool we use for interacting with chef.
+In practice our `knife.rb` file takes care of automatically running `berks vendor` when needed. `knife` is the command line tool we use for interacting with Chef.
-`knife.rb` is where this tool is configured
+`knife.rb` is where this tool is configured:

 ```
 local_mode true